MicrosoftDocs/PlayReady/Docs/Packaging/mp4-based-formats-supported-by-playready-clients.md

 ```
 [init segment] separate file for a dash stream.
 Includes only the moov box
   [moov]
     [pssh] pssh box for PlayReady.
-Includes a PRO including a PRH with KID and LA_URL
+Includes a PRO including a PRH with KID and LA_URL (optional)
     [pssh] pssh box for other DRM

 [any segment]